Adam Thielen Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Recent Performances

-- In last week's matchup with the Lions, Thielen hauled in two passes for 40 yards (20 yards per catch) while being targeted three times.
+- In last week's game against the Lions, Thielen was targeted three times and racked up two catches for 40 yards (20 yards per reception).

-- Thielen has added 136 yards on 11 grabs and one touchdown over his last three games.
-He was targeted 20 times and put up 45.3 receiving yards per game.
+- Thielen has racked up 136 yards over his last three outings (45.3 receiving yards per game) with one touchdown, hauling in 11 balls on 20 targets.

 Thielen's Minnesota Teammates